Jobs in Azure Container Apps

 - Schedule: Scheduled jobs are triggered at specific times and can run repeatedly.

-- Event: Event-driven jobs are triggered by events such as a message arriving in a queue.
+- Event: Events, such as a message arriving in a queue, trigger event-driven jobs.

 Manual jobs